0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 Just to repeat another "I love you" in spite
 ```

-Coming off this realization, the narrator begins to

-- Using drugs to hide the trama he has built up with their abuser just so they can keep lying to themselves that they actually love them
-- The only way they can forget about the awful things they did to them
+Coming off this realization, the protagonist continues to come to his senses as he stops lying to himself about how his relationship was.
+To try and hid the trauma he got from his abuser, he would once again use drugs as a vice.
+He has reached a state of trauma-induced clarity where he can only utter 'I love you' while submerged in the very substance that is destroying him.

 ```ad-quote
 title: **wetdream** 4:C:3-4
 I dig my nails into my hands and squeeze them tight Just to remind myself I meant it once or twice
 ```

+Here, he admits that there was once a point in their relationship where it was healthy

 - There was a point in their relationship that  was healthy or at least neutral
 - However, he is reminiscing on this time as a way to keep pushing through the toxic and abusive parts of the relationship